infokiller/i3-workspace-groups/README.md

 ### Default group

 The group of workspaces that were not assigned to a group by the user.
-This group is usually displayed as "&lt;default>".
+This group is displayed as `<default>`.
+When you start using i3-workspace-groups, none of your current workspaces will be assigned to a group yet, so they will all be in the default group.

 ## Limitations

-- **Interaction with other i3 tools**: workspace names are used for storing the group, so if another tool changes a workspace name without preserving the format that this project uses, the tool can make a mistake about the group assignment.
+- **Interaction with other i3 tools**: workspace names are used for storing the group, so if another tool changes a workspace name without preserving the format that i3-workspace-groups uses, i3-workspace-groups can make a mistake about the group assignment.
 - **Latency**: there can be noticeable latency in some machines for the script commands.
 On my high performance desktop this is not noticeable, but on my laptop it is.
 I measured the latency of commands to be around 100-200 ms, most of it coming from importing python libraries, so it's not possible to reduce it much without running it as a daemon (which will overcomplicate things).
-In the long term, I'm considering rewriting it in go.
+In the long term, I plan to rewrite it in go.
-- **Number of workspaces/groups/monitors**: Supports up to 10 monitors, each containing up to 100 groups, each containing up to 100 workspaces.
+- **Number of monitors/groups/workspaces**: Supports up to 10 monitors, each containing up to 100 groups, each containing up to 100 workspaces.

 ### Sway compatibility

 This project depends on [i3ipc](https://github.com/acrisci/i3ipc-python) for its interaction with i3, so should also work the same on sway.
-That said, I didn't test it yet and i3 is my main window manager.
+That said, I don't test it on sway and i3 is my main window manager.